 offset-sm-1.
 This causes the column to be moved one position to the right.
 Thus we get a slightly larger distance between the two columns.

 - Test the layout by resizing your browser window.

 - The class

 list-unstyledremoves the bullet points of the list items (see Bootstrap Lists).

 Read the section about the Grid System in the Bootstrap documentation.

-An extensive and very good explanation about how the Bootstrap grid system works can be found in The Subtle Magic Behind Why the Bootstrap 3 Grid Works.
+An extensive and very good explanation about how the Bootstrap grid system works can be found in How the Bootstrap 4 Grid Works.